Alaflipo/mooey_thesis/README.md

 This panel displays all currently defined groups in the network.
 When loading a new GeoJSON file, all metro lines contained in the data are automatically added as groups.

 Clicking a group:

-* highlights it in the canvas,
+* highlights it in the canvas
-* reveals its current parameter settings,
+* reveals its current parameter settings
-* allows interactive parameter manipulation.
+* allows interactive parameter manipulation on the group

 ## Add Group

-When a group is selected, pressing **Add Group** opens a dialog to create and name a new group.
+When a group is selected, pressing 'Add Group' opens a dialog to create and name a new group.
 The group is then added to the group list for later reuse.

 ## Apply Globally